nadia-solution-tracker/third-milestone-project/README.md

 - Attributes like Prep time and Cooking time opens up a time picker that allows the user to select the time from a clock.
 - Attributes like Cuisine ,allergens and meal type are provided to the user as a drop down and a Multiselect dropdown.
 The values are fetched from the databases.
 - Placeholders are provided with instructions for ingredients and method so that the user is aware of how they can write the fields.
-- Submitting the recipes added the recipe to the collection of recipes and also to the users account “My Recipes” which provides a kind of a personal cookbook diary for the user with features like Edit and Delete.
+- Submitting the recipes added the recipe to the collection of recipes and also to the users account **My Recipes** which provides a kind of a personal cookbook diary for the user with features like Edit and Delete.

 *Pages created:*-addrecipe.html